A Clear Guide to Understanding AI’s Risks

 These “bad” outcomes can roughly be placed into two categories, and they form the organization of this essay.

 The first category focuses on AI being misaligned with human goals.
-We are building a superhuman intelligence, and soon, we will let it make decisions on its own.
+We are building a beyondhuman intelligence, and soon, we will let it make decisions on its own.
 What are the impacts of letting this technology act autonomously?
 Would we still be in control of it, despite it being smarter than us?
-How do we make sure it doesn’t do something which harms humans as it acts out in the world?
+How do we make sure it doesn’t do something that harms humans as it acts out in the world?
 These questions have led researchers at major AI labs to resign and sound the alarm about our future.

 Lastly, the essay ends with a section describing what we are doing today about these risks.
 Are we taking them as seriously as we should?
 What can be done, if anything, to prevent these scenarios from occurring?